can-lehmann/owlkettle/docs/internals.md

 Generally the `build` and `update` hook are likely to have the highest utility for you.
 Consult their individual sections for more information.

 #### Build Hook
-The `build` hook runs just before any values are assigned to the `WidgetState`.
+The `build` hook runs once just before any values are assigned to the `WidgetState`.

 The intended usecase for build-hooks is adding logic that sets fields on `WidgetState` that don't have default-values.